Toledo, Paraná: Air

 Toledo has the Aeroporto Luiz Dalcanalle Filho, which operates by instruments and night flights.

 Projects of federal and state governments indicate that, in 10 years, western Paraná will have a large airport with passenger and cargo flights.

+The restructuring aimed to implement commercial flights, which began on January 9, 2019, with Azul Linhas Aéreas' commercial operations at Afonso Pena Airport in the Curitiba Metropolitan Region.
+However, in March 2020, flights were canceled due to the COVID-19 pandemic.

+In late 2021, the company resumed operations with five weekly flights to Campinas, but in December 2023, it transferred these flights to Cascavel Airport, closing its base in Toledo.